 - mild climate

 Malta also enjoys a high credit rating among global credit rating agency agencies.
-In 2009, Standard and Poor’s maintained its stable outlook for Malta reaffirming its A/A1 credit rating, Fitch reaffirmed its A.
+In 2018, Standard and Poor’s maintained its stable outlook for Malta reaffirming its A-/A-2 credit rating and confirmed that the unemployment rate declined further to just 3.8 per cent.

-Malta also ranks as one of the safest places in the world since there is a very low crime rate.
+Malta also ranks as one of the safest places in the world since there is a very low crime rate offering a remarkable standard of living and an ideal place to relocate.

-It therefore comes as no surprise that despite of its small size, Malta is becoming more and more popular with people who choose to opt for residence in Malta as their preferred destination for business, residential or pleasure purposes.
+It therefore comes as no surprise that despite of its small size, Malta is becoming more and more popular with people who choose Malta as their preferred destination for business, residential or pleasure purposes.